 Sandusky is a medium-sized city located in the state of Ohio.
-With a population of 25,212 people and ten constituent neighborhoods, Sandusky is the 57th largest community in Ohio.
+With a population of 24,758 people and 11 constituent neighborhoods, Sandusky is the 62nd largest community in Ohio.

-Unlike some cities, Sandusky isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Sandusky are a mix of both white- and blue-collar jobs.
+Sandusky is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Sandusky is a city of service providers, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in Sandusky who work in food service (13.33%), sales jobs (10.78%), and office and administrative support (10.65%).
+There are especially a lot of people living in Sandusky who work in food service (11.99%), office and administrative support (11.44%), and sales jobs (10.06%).

-In terms of college education, the citizens of Sandusky rank slightly lower than the national average.
-15.54% of adults 25 and older in Sandusky have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+In terms of college education, Sandusky is nearly on par with the US average for all cities of 21.84%: 17.39% of adults 25 and older in Sandusky have a bachelor's degree or advanced degree.

-The per capita income in Sandusky in 2010 was $21,921, which is middle income relative to Ohio and the nation.
-This equates to an annual income of $87,684 for a family of four.
+The per capita income in Sandusky in 2018 was $25,118, which is lower middle income relative to Ohio and the nation.
+This equates to an annual income of $100,472 for a family of four.
 However, Sandusky contains both very wealthy and poor people as well.

 The most common language spoken in Sandusky is English.
-Other important languages spoken here include Spanish and Other Indo-European.
+Other important languages spoken here include Spanish and Portuguese.